effective-platform-engineering/companion-code/doc/assessment-worksheet.md

 8. [ ] No or highly limited means of pipeline creation or maintenance via a GUI.

-Discussion: Though it is not the recommended method, it is possible to define at least a braod category of pipeline capabilities through the UI by entering the YAML structure directly.
-Not quite highly limited.
-It is possible to create aome automation to scasn for and discourage the behavior.
+Discussion: Though it is not the recommended method, it is possible to define a broad category of pipeline capabilities through the UI by entering the YAML structure directly.
+Not quite _highly limited_.
+It is possible to create  automation to scan for and discourage the behavior.